MistaSee/ChatGP-TA/README.md

 ## Installation

-ChatGP-TA is a plugin for GPT-4 and requires GPT-4 to run properly.
-It is recommended to get **ChatGPT Plus** to run ChatGP-TA.
+AI-TA is a plugin for GPT-4 and requires GPT-4 to run properly.
+It is recommended to get **ChatGPT Plus** to run AI-TA.
 This will greatly decrease the chance of running out of tokens during use.

 It is recommended to use WebPilot, Wolfram and a good PDF add-on when launching your instance.